There’s nothing like a credit card chargeback to complicate your workday.

 Navigating the world of payment processing, in general, can feel stressful for most businesses.
 But addressing chargebacks is probably one of the most confusing parts of handling credit cards.

-Here’s the skinny on what chargebacks are, how to avoid them, and what you should do to prevent them from hurting your business.
+Here’s the skinny on what a chargeback is, how to avoid them, and how to fight them.

 Credit Card Chargebacks and Payment Processing: A Beginner’s Guide